cloud-gov/cf-service-connect/README.md

 1. Install `psql` or `mysql` (depending on which database you need to connect to).

 ## Usage

+* `app_name` is the name of the app in your space you want to tunnel through.
+* `service_instance_name` is the service instance you wish to connect to.

 ```
 $ cf target --organization <org> --space <space>